jstudenski/Basic-Portfolio/README.md

 > ### TO DO:
 > - Update portfolio project links
 > - Add 'About Me' bio
-> - check css for color consistency
+> - check CSS for color consistency
 > - ~~About me: first letter large~~
 > - ~~Add .gitignore file~~
 > - ~~UX Lift portfolio items on hover~~